 If you’re stuck in a rut and need some new ways to pray, you could try Lectio Divina, which simply means ‘divine reading’ of the Gospel.
 This ancient method of praying is a great way to absorb the word of God which gives us life and light.
 Print off this guide to find out how to practise Lectio Divina.

 Our Lady & The Rosary

-Maybe you made a set of rosary beads whilst at Castlerigg, or bought a set of them from the shop.
+Mary is Jesus’ mother but she’s also our mother too, and she wants nothing more than to help us and lead us to her son.
+We can ask her to pray for us by praying the Hail Mary.
+We can also pray the Rosary.
+Perhaps you made a set of rosary beads whilst at Castlerigg, or bought a set of them from the shop.
 These aren’t just fashion items, but a way of journeying into the heart of our faith with Mary our Mother.
 It’s our way of walking through the life of Jesus with Mary.
 Here are several different links to help you get started with the Rosary.
-Have an iPhone?
-Download the Rosary app and pray on the go.
+Have a smartphone?
+Download the Rosary app and pray on the go with Android and iPhone.
 A step-by-step guide with all the prayers included.
-A video to go with the guide Already know the Rosary but struggle to pray it?
-Try this for some inspiration!
+A video to go with the guide.

 This is a very simple prayer that is said using Rosary Beads.
 It was shown to Saint Faustina in vision where God asked her to spread the message of God’s mercy throughout the world in the image of divine mercy and the chaplet of divine mercy.
 It’s a very loving prayer to do as you pray not only for mercy for yourself but also for our brothers and sisters around the world, sharing in God’s desire to lavish mercy upon us all.
 Click the links to find out more about them.
 If you have an iPhone or an iPad, click this link to download a free app that tells you everything about it.